reaviz/reablocks/docs/migration/v9-to-unify-token-mapping.md

 **Impact**:
 - ✅ Components render with correct UDS design system colors (level-2)
-- ✅ Maintains backwards compatibility with v9
+- ✅ Preserves the v9-style semantic token API for these components
 - ✅ Uses authentic UDS design tokens where they exist
 - ❌ Does not provide component-level styling nuances (granular stroke, asset, state tokens)
 - ❌ Does not reflect full UDS component taxonomy (because it doesn't exist for these components)